-4.0 Technical Specification - Storage Device
+4.0 Technical Specification: Storage Device

-Ref Specification Details

-4.1 Impact and shock resistance The recorder shall be impact resistant, sufficient to withstand a typical car accident, or striking with a large, heavy object such as a suitcase.
+Ref Specification Details 4.1 Impact and shock resistance.
+The recorder shall be impact resistant, sufficient to withstand a typical car accident, or striking with a large, heavy object such as a suitcase.
+4.2 Controller in concealed location.
+The storage unit shall be concealed from within the passenger compartment and effectively inaccessible except by authorised personnel.
+For example, in the luggage area.

-4.2 Controller in concealed location The storage unit shall be concealed from view and effectively inaccessible except by authorised personnel.
-4.3 Download port provision The recorder shall be equipped with a communication port for downloading by authorised personnel.
-4.4 Download port shall be located in an easily accessible location such as a glove compartment.
-The recorder download port shall be located in the glove box if practicable, if not then in a location that does not require the removal of panels and is accessible.
-4.5 Download port cable length (1 foot minimum) Download port shall be at least one foot in length for ease of download.
-4.6 Recorder to be securely affixed to the vehicle 4.7 Log to register each user access 4.7.1 Log to register camera system parameter modifications 4.7.2 Log to register each image download session 4.7.3 Log to register modification/manipulation of downloaded images 4.7.4 Log to register exporting of downloaded images

-4.7.5 Log to register exporting of downloaded clips 4.7.6 Log file protected against unauthorised access 4.7.7 Time/date stamp All stored images must be time and date stamped.
-4.7.8 Vehicle ID number stamp All stored images must have two fields for vehicle identification (VIN & number plate).
-4.7.9 Controller non-modifiable ID code stamp Each recorded image shall be automatically stamped with a unique and non-modifiable code that identifies the controller that was used to record the image 4.7.10 Controller (Storage Recorder) Manufacturer to supply Newport Council with a supply of specialised tools to allow for removal of the controller and download of data when required.
+4.3 Download port provision.
+The recorder shall be equipped with a communication port within the hard drive housing (caddy) for downloading by authorised personnel.
+4.4 Download port shall be located in an easily accessible location.
+The recorder download port shall be positioned in a location that does not require the removal of panels and is accessible to authorised personnel.
+4.5 Where a download port is required, the cable length must be 6 feet minimum Download port shall be at least six feet in length for ease of connectivity.
+4.6 Recorder to be securely affixed to the vehicle.
+4.7 Log to register each user access.
+4.8 Log to register camera system parameter modifications.
+4.9 Log to register each image download session.
+4.10 Log to register exporting of downloaded images.
+4.11 Log to register exporting of downloaded clips.
+4.12 Log file protected against unauthorised access.
+4.13 Time/date stamp.
+All stored images must be time and date stamped.
+4.14 Vehicle ID number stamp.
+All stored images must have two fields for vehicle identification (VIN or number plate).
+4.15 Controller non-modifiable ID code stamp.
+Each recorded image shall be automatically stamped with a unique and non-modifiable code that identifies the controller that was used to record the image.
+4.16 Manufacturer to supply [insert council name] with a supply of specialised tools to allow for removal of the controller and download of data when required.

-5.0 S 5.0 Specifications for video & audio recording Ref Specification Details 5.1 Video image recording on system activation (when audio is not activated).
-The system shall record images at a minimum rate of four images per second.
+5.0 Specifications for video and audio recording rate.

+Ref Specification Details 5.1 Video image recording on system activation (when audio is not activated).
+The system shall record images at a minimum rate of twenty-five (25) images per second.
 5.2 Video image recording when audio is activated.
-The system shall record images at the rate of twenty five images per second during periods when audio recording is activated (either due to time requirement, or through activation by the driver trigger switch or passenger audio button).
+The system shall record images at the rate of twenty-five images per second during periods when audio recording is activated.
 5.3 When activated, audio recording must be in real time and synchronised with the video recording.
 When activated, audio recording must be in real time and synchronised with the video recording.
 5.4 System to continue to record images (and audio when applicable) when engine is off.
-System must continue to record images (and audio when applicable) for 30 minutes after engine / ignition is switched off.
+System must continue to record images (and audio when applicable) for 30 minutes after engine / ignition or override switch is switched off.